ats-lang/ATS-CodeBook/RECIPE/Hangman/README.md

 Hangman is a simple word-guessing game.

+The program in this example
-The program chooses a word in some random fashion and then gives the player a fixed number of chances to guess the word.
+chooses a word in some random fashion and then gives the player a fixed number of chances to guess the word.
 The player can guess one letter each time; if the letter does not appear in the word, then the player loses a chance; otherwise, each occurrence of